IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 Developers

-By cloning the `openTEPES <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_ repository, you can create branches and propose pull-request.
+By cloning the `openTEPES repository <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_, you can create branches and propose pull-request.
 Any help will be very appreciated.

 Users

 If you are not planning on developing, please follows the instructions of the `Installation <#installation>`_.

-Once installation is complete, `openTEPES <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_ can be executed in a test mode by using a command prompt.
+Once installation is complete, openTEPES can be executed in a test mode by using a command prompt.
 In the directory of your choice, open and execute the openTEPES_run.py script by using the following on the command prompt (Windows) or Terminal (Linux).
 (Depending on what your standard python version is, you might need to call `python3` instead of `python`.):

      ``openTEPES_Main``